November 2023 Update.

-An oil painting Juche 89 (2000) by Han Song Ho depicting a competition in a winter setting
+An oil painting by Han Song Ho depicts a competition in a winter setting (Juche 89, 2000).

-A woman is clearly going to knock the socks off her male competitor by holding the mallet on outstretched hand for the longest time.
+A woman is clearly going to knock the socks off her male competitor by holding the mallet in her outstretched hand for the longest time.

-The ink painting below (Kim Sang Hun dated January 1st, Juche 90, 2001) is set in summer with a young woman arm-wrestling a male colleague, and the impression is that she is about to win.
+This ink painting is set in summer with a young woman arm-wrestling a male colleague, and the impression is that she is about to win.

 In North Korea (as in almost all around the world) it is still seen as unusual that a woman can be physically tougher than a man.

 Dressed in work clothes, these are young women competing on an equal footing and winning.
 Certainly, someone to be admired but stripped of femininity and made to look like the odd one out.

 Entertainment on major projects does take place.
 But, there is no doubt that this project was particularly tough.

 Construction began in November 1998, and the opening took place in October 2000.
 It is likely that the project was undertaken to keep youth busy during the period as the country came out of the horrendous ‘Arduous March’.

 As the name ‘Women Are Stronger Than Men’ implies, it was built largely by students, young people, and females just out of school.